 There is no excuse about not having time.
 You can control all 86 400 seconds of your day.
 Let me give an example.

 Last year, during winter, our engineering team went out for a little field trip.
-It was freezing cold, still it was a wonderful trip.
-But when I returned I got the shock of my life.
+It was cold.
+Still, it was a wonderful trip.
+But when I returned, I got the shock of my life.

-When I entered my apartment it was freezing cold, my boiler wasn't working.
-And when I went into the kitchen where it is located I saw a huge mess.
-My boiler has been leaking water the entire weekend and the kitchen was flooded.
+When I entered my apartment, it was freezing cold, and my boiler wasn't working.
+And when I went into the kitchen where the boiler was installed, I saw a huge mess.
+My boiler has been leaking water the entire weekend, and it had flooded the kitchen.

 Without any further delay, I dropped my stuff and started cleaning the kitchen.
-I called my landlord to inform her, called the guy who was in charge of the boiler, arranged an appointment for the next morning before work and ensured that he was able to enter my apartment while I was at work.
-It took me like 4 to 5 hours on a Sunday but in the end I got things fixed and it wasn't too bad.
+I called my landlord to inform her, called the guy in charge of the boiler, arranged an appointment for the next morning before work and ensured that he could enter my apartment while I was at work.
+It took me like 4 to 5 hours on a Sunday, but I got things fixed in the end, and it wasn't too bad.

-If someone had called me that Sunday to ask if I had four or five hours, do you think I would have said that I had time?
+If someone had called me that Sunday to ask if I had four or five hours, do you think I would have said that I had the time?
 Definitely not.
-But still I had the time to do things that were totally unplanned.
+But still, I had the time to do unexpected things.

 Time management is about priorities

 I did find that time because I had to find it.
-If I had waited longer, it would have ended worse and have costed me a lot of money.
-From that point when I saw that mess it instantly became my highest priority and thus I had to make time to do things that had to be done.
+If I had waited longer, it would have ended worse and have cost me much money.
+When I saw that mess, it instantly became my highest priority, and thus I had to make time to do things that had to be done.

 And like I found time to fix the boiler in my apartment, you can also make time to do the things that matter.
 Put those things on top of your schedule and do them first.